dakshinatharindu/firesim-nvdla/README.md

 ./marshal install workloads/darknet-nvdla.json
 ```

-Then, configure FireSim to simulate the target which has the NVDLA model.
-In order to do that, in `firesim-nvdla/deploy/config_runtime.ini`, change the parameter `defaulthwconfig` to `firesim-quadcore-no-nic-nvdla-ddr3-llc4mb`.
+Next, configure FireSim to simulate the target which has the NVDLA model.
+For that, in firesim-nvdla/deploy/config_runtime.ini, change the parameter `defaulthwconfig` to `firesim-quadcore-no-nic-nvdla-ddr3-llc4mb`.
 Additionally, change `workloadname` to `darknet-nvdla.json`.
-Your final `config_runtime.ini` should look like this:
+Your final config_runtime.ini should look like this:

 ```
 # RUNTIME configuration for the FireSim Simulation Manager